Do I Need a High-Power Flush Toilet?

 Because more forceful flushes push waste further and faster, high-power flushes can reduce or eliminate clogs.
 They also keep sewer lines and septic tanks healthier, making backups less likely.

 If you usually have to flush twice or find yourself reaching for the plunger more often, contact your local Mr. Rooter Plumbing.
 We can perform a thorough plumbing inspection to ensure your system is in proper working order to determine if adding a high-power flush toilet is right for your bathroom.
-Give us a call at (855) 982-2028 or request an estimate online today.
+Give us a call or request an estimate online today.